phantauth/phantauth-doc/src/en/api.md

     Full mailing address, formatted for display or use on a mailing label.
 This field MAY contain multiple lines, separated by newlines.
 Newlines can be represented either as a carriage return/line feed pair or as a single line feed character.

 - street_address (optional, string)
-    Full street address component, which MAY include house number, street name, Post Office Box, and multi-line extended street address information.
+    Full street address component, which MAY include house number, street name, post office box, and multi-line extended street address information.
 This field MAY contain multiple lines, separated by newlines.
 Newlines can be represented either as a carriage return/line feed pair or as a single line feed character.

 - locality (optional, string)
     City or locality component.